appgate/acron/README.rst

 Call ``scheduler.wait()`` to keep it running forever.
 To submit jobs call ``scheduler.update_jobs(jobs)`` with the complete set of jobs.

-Running a simple example running a function every hour...
+Running an example ``Job`` running a function with associated data every hour...

 .. code:: python